Agribusiness to Indonesia

-- Visiting the market regularly as face-to-face business
+- Visiting the market regularly as face-to-face business is important

 - Preparing comprehensive information packs, profiling your company, product specifications, pricing and terms

-- Promoting the Australian image of clean and green agricultural products with highest quality and international standards.
+- Promoting the Australian image of clean and green agricultural products with highest quality and international standards

 Consistent quality, timely delivery and competitive pricing are essential if Australian suppliers are to ensure an increased market penetration and popularity of Australian products in the Indonesian market.

 The major importers have their own distribution networks and cold storage facilities.
 For areas outside Jakarta, importers often have their own branch offices or appoint local distributors.
 Most of the business is done through the Jakarta office, with the branches usually located in major cities such as Medan, Surabaya and Denpasar (Bali).
 Mark-up for imported products is generally 10 per cent from the importer to the distributor.
-Price mark-up beyond the distributor varies, depending on the market conditions, such as product availability.

-Agribusiness products can enter Indonesia via air or sea depending on the commodity, quantity and urgency.
+Agribusiness products can enter Indonesia via air or sea depending on the commodities, quantity and urgency.
 The shipment can take between five to eight days for shipping and same day for air transport.
 Australian exporters should contact shipping companies for further information on shipping rates and requirements from Australia to major ports around Indonesia.

 Live cattle exporters need to form a direct relationship with feedlot companies or slaughtered cattle importers.
 Main destinations in Indonesia for livestock are Jakarta, Lampung, Cilacap and Surabaya.